lisa-lumos/designing-data-intensive-applications/07-transactions.md

 Many dbs that implement snapshot isolation call it by different names.
 In Oracle it is called `serializable`, and in PostgreSQL and MySQL it is called `repeatable read`.

 The `lost update problem` can occur if an application reads some value from the database, modifies it, and writes back the modified value (a read-modify-write cycle).
-If two transactions do this concurrently, one of the modifications can be lost, because the second write does not include the first modification.
+If two transactions do this concurrently, for the same record, one of the modifications can be lost, because the second write does not include the first modification.
 Cases are:
 - Incrementing a counter or updating an account balance (a read-modify-write cycle)
 - Making a local change to a complex value, e.g., adding an element to a list within a JSON document (requires parsing the document, making the change, and writing back the modified document)
 - Two users editing a wiki page at the same time, where each user saves their changes by sending the entire page contents to the server, overwriting whatever is currently in the database.